 Problem-solving and Frugality

-If you’ve taken my training, you will remember the main themes of the Frugality Leadership Principle at Amazon.
-Having read the previous few sections, you won’t be surprised that Frugality situations may also have a problem-solving element to them.
+If you’ve taken our training (Amazon Interview Whizz), you will remember the main themes of the Frugality Leadership Principle at Amazon.
+Having read the previous few sections, you won’t be surprised that Frugality situations may also have a problem-solving element.

 But this time, you are operating under resource constraints and have to do with what you have.
-This is Frugality as defined by the official version (achieve more with less), but just in a problem-solving contest.
+This is Frugality, defined by the official version (achieve more with less), but just in a problem-solving contest.